Activate a project

 Where to install the project--default

-Configures the project to be the global default project--branch
+Configures the project to always be available for use--branch

 Usage